gonzaloiniesta/footballCloud/README.md

 # 🏟️ **Football Cloud**

-Football Cloud is a personal project aimed at applying my skills in programming, data analysis, and system development.
-This project focuses on the statistical analysis of football matches using modern microservices architecture, Kafka, and MongoDB.
+**Football Cloud** is a professional project focused on developing a microservices architecture for the collection, transformation, and delivery of football match data.
+The system automates the process of extracting information manually from LaLiga's official website, transforming it, and exposing it via an API for use in external applications and advanced analysis.

+The primary goal is to build a robust infrastructure that facilitates efficient data processing while ensuring modularity, scalability, and maintainability.

 ---

+## 🌐 **Project Description**

+The project focuses on three key stages:

+1. **Data Collection**:
+   A dedicated service performs web scraping on LaLiga's official website, capturing match statistics manually.

+2. **Data Transformation**:
+   The collected data is sent through Kafka, where an ETL microservice consumes, cleans, transforms, and stores it in a NoSQL database (MongoDB).

+3. **Data Delivery**:
+   A RESTful API provides access to the stored data, allowing other applications or systems to efficiently query and use the information.

+---

-## 📊 **System Architecture**
+## 🏗️ **System Architecture**

 ![Football Cloud Architecture](images/architecture-footballCloud.png)

 ### **Workflow Explanation**

-1. **`Scraper-Service`**:
+1. **`Scraper-Service`**
-   - **Function**: Collects football match data from sources like LaLiga's website using web scraping techniques.
+   - **Function**: Collects football match data manually from LaLiga's official website using web scraping techniques with Selenium.
-   - **Output**: Publishes the scraped data to a Kafka topic and optionally saves it as a local CSV file (`stats.csv`).
+   - **Output**: Publishes the raw data (in bytes) to a Kafka topic and optionally saves it as a local CSV file (`stats.csv`).
+   - **Execution**: Runs locally due to the requirement of having Google Chrome installed.

-2. **Kafka**:
+2. **Kafka**
-   - **Function**: Acts as a message broker to handle the communication between the `Scraper-Service` and the `ETL-Service`.
+   - **Function**: Acts as a message broker to handle asynchronous communication between the `Scraper-Service` and the `ETL-Service`.
-   - **Topic**: Stores the scraped data temporarily, allowing the system to decouple the scraping process from data transformation.
+   - **Topic**: Temporarily stores the raw data, allowing the scraping process to be decoupled from data transformation.

-3. **`ETL-Service`**:
+3. **`ETL-Service`**
+   - **Function**:
-   - **Function**: Consumes data from the Kafka topic, transforms it (cleaning, formatting), and loads the processed data into MongoDB.
+     - Consumes data from the Kafka topic.
+     - Cleans, transforms, and formats the data.
-   - **Data Storage**: Saves the cleaned and transformed data into a MongoDB database.
+     - Stores the processed data in MongoDB.

-4. **`API-Service`**:
+4. **`API-Service`**
    - **Function**: Provides HTTP endpoints to query and retrieve the stored data from MongoDB.
-   - **Usage**: These endpoints can be used by frontend applications or external tools to display football statistics and insights.
+   - **Technology**: Developed with FastAPI for efficient and scalable access to the data.

 ---

 ## 🚀 **Features**

-- **Web Scraping**: Automated collection of football data using Selenium and Chrome Headless.
+- **Manual Web Scraping**: Collect football data using Selenium and Chrome Headless.
 - **Asynchronous Communication**: Kafka enables scalable and decoupled data processing.
-- **Data Transformation**: ETL pipeline ensures data is cleaned and ready for analysis.
+- **Data Transformation**: ETL pipeline ensures data is cleaned and structured for analysis.
-- **RESTful API**: FastAPI-powered service to access the data easily.
+- **RESTful API**: FastAPI provides easy access to the processed data.
-- **Data Storage**: MongoDB stores data in flexible JSON format for efficient querying.
+- **Flexible Data Storage**: MongoDB stores data in JSON format for efficient querying.

 ---